 Why annuities are in demand

-A variety of factors are contributing to the surge in demand, from strong economic conditions to a shift in how consumers are financing their retirements.
+A variety of factors are contributing to the surge in demand, from economic conditions to a shift in how consumers are financing their retirements.
 But before we get too in-depth, what are annuities, and why do people want them?

 What is an annuity?